 My first time backpacking in South East Asia made me analyze two standout countries.
 Part adventure, part relaxation, but mostly just sheer madness, here are some of the best and worst of Malaysia and Vietnam!

 It was a hulking monster, the dark grey of a brooding storm, 45 tons of heavy steel, it’s hard unsmiling face festooned with a big white star.
 A war machine, angular, menacing, fearsome.
 It was an American tank, on display in front of Saigon’s War Remnants Museum.
-As Jeff and I posed for a brotherly self portrait in front of the tank, a figure ran up to photobomb the photo.
-It was long-lost Matt.
-We had planned to meet him and Alysha later in the day, but here they were, a chance encounter in the city of Saigon.

 It was hot in Hue.
 Really hot.
 Beads of sweat collected on my forehead.
 And yet here we were, choosing not to lie in air conditioned comfort with a cheap bottle of local beer, choosing instead to ride bicycles to explore the outskirts of the ancient town.

 Jeff and I sat at the long, wooden table, set with chopsticks, chilli sauces and pieces of raw meat and bamboo shoots.
 I smiled at the H’mong tribeswoman sitting next to me, and she smiled back.